 The second name in the register is Blucher Haskell, received Feb.
 3, 1851.
-The New York native was sentenced to three years, also for grand larceny.
+The New York native was sentenced to three years for grand larceny.
 According to news accounts, he was a jewelry thief.

-Haskell had fallen under suspicion the previous year and went so far as the publish a notice in the Sacramento Transcript to declare his innocence.
+Haskell had fallen under suspicion the previous year going so far as to publish a notice in the Sacramento Transcript, declaring his innocence.

 “Three persons accused me yesterday evening, in the Orleans House, of being a fellow whom they call ‘Bill Burke, a thief.’
 This is to inform them as well as the public that my name is Blucher Haskell, a sportsman, of San Antonio, Texas.
 I was a member of Capt.
 Reed’s company, Texas Rangers, and anyone who desires further information can get it by calling on Mr. Burgoyne, banker, San Francisco, or at the Southern House in this city, by calling on Dr. Cady,” according to the Oct.
 30, 1850 edition of the newspaper.

 Incarceration on the La Grange didn’t fit with Haskell’s plans and after two weeks, he abandoned ship.